 What industries can benefit from using chem film coating?
 What is a conversion coating used for?

 Aerospace: Aircraft travel at very high rates of speed.
 The high speed coupled with atmospheric gases at extremely high altitudes contributes to corrosion of aircraft parts.
 As a result maximum protection is necessary for as many parts as possible.
 Even passing through clouds can cause corrosion of aircraft parts.
-Aluminum corrosion protection is critical to aerospace metal finishing applications and an alodined coated or an aluminum chromate aerospace part can prevent surface exposure to such elements.
+Aluminum corrosion protection is critical to aerospace metal finishing applications and an Alodined or aluminum chromate coated aerospace part can prevent surface exposure to such elements.

 Electrical industry: Electricians appreciate the corrosion protection when they apply a surface conversion coating to wire housing, which holds and/or protects wiring.
 This helps to prolong the life and performance of the wires.
 Alodine coatings in the electrical industry provide not only corrosion protection to wire housings and panels but also reduction of electrical conductivity losses.